delta-exchange/just-the-docs/docs/tutorials/bitmex-funding-swap.md

 Traders also have the option of enabling [Auto Margin Top-up]({{site.baseurl}}/docs/trading-guide/automargin) to prevent their positions from getting liquidated.

 ## Trading Fees
-For the BitMex funding rate swap, both maker and taker fees are 0.15%.
+For the BitMex funding rate swap, maker and taker fees are 0.05% and 0.10% respectively.
 Trading fees are charged on the notional value of the swap.

 The trading fees schedule for all the contracts listed on Delta Exchange is a available [here](https://wwww.delta.exchange/fees).